 What we didn’t think about was the way back.
 Within ten minutes after sunset, the sky was full of stars.
 We managed pretty well with our cell phones, until I shined right into the eyes of a coyote.
 At this point, we couldn’t get back to the car fast enough.
 Unfortunately, we couldn’t find it.
 We had parked it in plain daylight without paying much attention.
 In complete darkness, it took us over an hour to locate it.
 We got more darkness on the farm road to our rented RV, with the only light coming from illuminated crosses on the side.
 It was a pleasant surprise to find a cosy apartment on wheels at the end of this creepy journey.

 In the morning, the Texas Chainsaw Massacre set had given way to No Country for Old Men.

 Today we were exploring the west side of the park.
-The unpaved Old Maverick road is tricky if you don’t have a monster car like most Americans do.
-Luckily we made it to Santa Elena Canyon, as it is absolutely stunning.
+The unpaved Old Maverick road can be tricky if you don’t have a pickup, but we made it in our sedan.
+Luckily we did, because Santa Elena Canyon is absolutely stunning.
 A short trail leads you right into the canyon.